-Every table is backed by an index that materializes all of the data in the table.
-Unlike sources, tables cannot be “unmaterialized”.
+Tables presently store their data in memory.
 Therefore you must ensure that the data you store in tables fits in the amount of memory you have available on your system.
 Remember that any additional indexes or derived materialized views will count against your memory budget.

 If your dataset is too large to fit in memory, consider using an unmaterialized source instead.
 This lets you defer materialization to views derived from this source, which can aggregate or filter the data down to a manageable size.

 Creating a table